Edwin Gould Foundation For Children

 • Named to Pahara-Aspen Fellowship for educational leadership

-• On reapplication policies and approach: "We welcome leaders and organizations into our offices, and into our minds and hearts, for five years.
-During those years we fund, support, guide, inspire, troubleshoot and dedicate all our resources to helping these leaders and organizations thrive."
+• On reapplication policies and approach: "We welcome leaders and organisations into our offices, and into our minds and hearts, for five years.
+During those years we fund, support, guide, inspire, troubleshoot and dedicate all our resources to helping these leaders and organisations thrive."

 • On priorities: "I really believe that your zip code should not determine or limit who you become.
 In order for our great nation to be successful, we need to tap talent from all sectors of society; and, unfortunately, today that is still difficult.
 The escalator that has taken past generations from working class to the middle class is broken, and we need to do all we can to create opportunities that improve economic mobility."